-We have all had honey that is ‘crystallizing’ and it has a ‘gritty’ feel to it.
-What we are feeling is the little granules starting to form when honey naturally granulates or hardens.
-It does not mean it is going bad.
-In fact, that is nature’s way of preserving its finest sweetener.
-Cox’s Honey has developed a method of taking that granulated honey and making it feel and taste wonderful!
-It is called Creamed Honey.
+We have all had honey that ‘crystallizes,’ and know of its unfavorable ‘gritty’ feel.
+The grit we feel is the forming of little granules as honey naturally granulates or hardens.
+It does not mean the honey is bad, but in fact, nature is preserving its finest sweetener.
+Cox’s Honey has a method to take granulated honey and make it feel and taste wonderful – Creamed Honey.

 How Creamed Honey is Made

 Creamed Honey is a controlled form of granulation.
-Essentially, Cox’s Honey takes liquid honey, accelerates the granulation process, run it through a mill to beat down all the granules, and packages it.
-A smooth texture and more robust taste is the result.
-It also turns white as the granules are crushed.
+Essentially, Cox’s Honey takes liquid honey, accelerates the granulation process, then runs it through a mill to beat down all the granules, and packages it.
+The process results in a smooth texture and more robust taste.
+It also turns white as the mill crushes its granules.
 There is absolutely nothing added or taken away.
-It is still our signature pure clover honey, taken one step further.
+It is just one step further from our signature pure clover honey.

 Creamed Honey is delicious to the taste.
-It can be more usable for spreads on toast, bagels, and sandwiches.
-It is ‘thicker’ and thus it does not run like your liquid honey does.
-It can be used for muffins and cornbread to give it that powerful sweet punch.
-And yes, it can still be used for baking and cooking.
-It is an excellent way for storing honey as it does not go back to being ‘gritty’.
-Keep it at 65oF or less and it will stay like that indefinitely.
+You can spread it on toast, bagels, and sandwiches.
+This delicious version of honey is ‘thicker’ and thus does not run like your liquid honey does.
+You can use honey for muffins and cornbread to give it that powerful sweet punch.
+And yes, it can still be used to bake and cook.
+It is an excellent way to store honey, as it does not go back to being ‘gritty’.
+Keep it at 65oF or less and it stays like that indefinitely.

-Delicious Creamed Honey…another excellent product from your friends at Cox’s Honey.
+Delicious Creamed Honey…try this excellent product from your friends at Cox’s Honey.

 Let us BEE your honey!

-Products, Prices, and to Purchase our Famous Creamed Honey; Visit our Honey Store, Here.
+Find additional Products, Prices, and also Purchase our Famous Creamed Honey by visiting our Honey Store here.